 This type of certificate can only be applied prior to the relevant works being carried out and cannot be done retrospectively.

-The certificate application must include a detailed description of the proposed works (including existing and proposed materials and finishes) together with details of those part(s) of the building likely to be affected.
+Your application must include a detailed description of the proposed works (including existing and proposed materials and finishes) together with details of those parts of the building likely to be affected.

-The applicant must also justify why they think the proposed works do not affect the special architectural or historic interest of the listed building.
-In addition to any other relevant information, the proposed certificate should be accompanied by:
+You must also justify why you think the proposed works do not affect the special architectural or historic interest of the listed building.

 - a plan identifying the listed building(s) to which the application refers